dhlab-basel/Sipi/README.md

 # README #

-SIPI is a IIIFv2 image server written in C++ that uses several open source libraries for metadata handling.
+SIPI (Simple Image Presentation Interface) is a IIIFv2 image server written in C++ that uses several open source libraries for metadata handling.
 It runs on Unix, Linux (Ubuntu, CentOS) and unix-like systems, including OS X 10.11 El Capitan).
 Compiling it for windows might be possible, but it is up to you - good luck!

 SIPI is developed by the [Digital Humanities Lab](http://www.dhlab.unibas.ch) at the [University of Basel](https://www.unibas.ch/en.html).